-Paid training is $10.00 per hour and summer camp is paid at a flat rate of $450 per full, 5-day camp week.
-Weeks less than 5 days will be pro-rated.
+The wage for this position is $11.00 per hour.
 Benefits include professional development opportunities, unlimited vitamin D, and a steady stream of (mostly funny) stories.

 To apply, first complete the Applicant Info Form.
 Also, please email the following to Schoolhouse of Wonder at email@example.com:

 - A cover letter that explains your interest in working as a Summer Camp Counselor at Schoolhouse of Wonder (maximum one page)

 - Please include your cover letter and resume as one document

 Current certification in CPR and First Aid and successful background check required before work can begin.
 Schoolhouse will pursue both indicated and non-indicated references